 Can I do a session for someone else?
 Event Horizon is not designed to have someone do a session for another.
 For best results, the user should go through the exercises themselves.

 What if I’m not feeling well or am upset or angry?
 It is okay to use Event Horizon even when not feeling your best.
 You may feel as if you are coloring your own answers with bias but that isn’t the case.
 I’ve found I always get solid results from a session even if I do one when not feeling great.

 What if I don’t need information?
-If you’re getting the feeling to do a session, consider doing it even if you don’t have any particular question in mind.
-There have been times when I had a feeling, I should do a session even though I didn’t have anything specific I needed to know about.
+If you’re getting a feeling to do a session, consider doing it even if you don’t have any particular question in mind.
+There have been times when I had a feeling I should do a session even though I didn’t have anything specific I needed to know about.
 Since I always learn something of value I’ve found it’s worth the time and effort.

 What if I have to stop while in the middle?
 I’ve never had a problem stopping in the middle of a session for

 bathroom, eating a meal, or stopping to talk with someone who has a question

 needing to pick up hours later or even the next day.

 If you have to stop for more than one day you may want to restart the session from scratch with new prompts.